 Captain Spirit was a pleasant surprise.
 Dontnod put this out as a sort of a demo for Life is Strange 2, which had everyone wondering how it connected.
 It's not very important.
 Having not played LiS2, but knowing what's going on there, it just seems like the characters from that game run into this kid at some point.
 This is a self-contained little adventure game vignette about this imaginative, lonely kid named Chris playing around in the house where he lives with his dad.
 It soon becomes clear that his mother died in a mysterious traffic accident while his father has taken up drinking - occasionally yelling at and abusing his son.
 Walking around the house, looking for items that explored the backstory and these scenes of playing around where the kid decides between being vengeful or being kind, that's a good time.
 Occasionally Chris is pulled into fantastical landscapes - Calvin & Hobbes, but the indie game version with dead parent metaphors.

 It's a touching game, and I found the character writing to be more relatable than Life is Strange.
 That was a game filled with college kids that all acted like high school kids, and antagonists that acted like Batman villains at best.
-I superficially related to the one-sided love of the nerdy best friend and the kid who sat at the lawn drawing portraits of people, but in terms of main characters I didn't really feel strongly about any of them.
+I superficially related to the one-sided love of the nerdy best friend and the dude who sat at the lawn drawing portraits of people, but in terms of main characters I didn't really feel strongly about any of them.

 In this game, both Chris and his dad are portrayed in ways I appreciated.
 On a superficial level again, as a man who used to be a lonely, imaginative kid and who's literally named Kristoffer, I could definitely relate to Chris and his earnest way of talking and thinking about his situation.
 The way he tries to keep it down around his dad and dives deep down into his playing and fantasies to escape felt very true to life.

-If this was Life is Strange 1, the dad would be a mad monster always throwing bottles everywhere, punching his kid in the face with a belt at the slightest provocation.
+If this was Life is Strange 1, the dad would be a mad monster always throwing bottles everywhere, hitting his kid in the face with a belt at the slightest provocation.
 He'd be fat, ugly, unseemly, and mean, only revealing a good side of himself at the very tail end of his screentime in the story.
-Chris' dad looks like a regular guy, the ways he hurts Chris don't seem cartoonishly evil, and there's a clear sense that he was neither born harmful nor is harmful all the time(Although he's definitely more than harmful enough that this family needs severe help, possibly moving Chris away from him).
+Chris' dad looks like a regular person, the ways he hurts Chris don't seem cartoonishly evil, and there's a clear sense that he was neither born harmful nor is harmful all the time(Although he's definitely more than harmful enough that this family needs severe help, possibly moving Chris away from him).
 You can tell why Chris still cares for him, and he cares about Chris, even if the relationship is awful.
 It's just a bit more subtle and down to earth than Life is Strange 1 was.
 It feels real.